 What is a Girl Advocate?

 Each year, up to four girls will be chosen to serve as Girl Advocates (GA’s) on Girl Scouts of Hawai`i’s Board of Directors.
 As GA’s, they are expected to represent and be a voice for their peers through attendance in board meetings, active participation in board discussions, and various presentations to board members.
-This opportunity is currently in its pilot phase and is therefore only open to girls on Oahu.
-Please check back next year for possible neighbor island opportunities.
 Apply to be a Girl Advocate (link).

 What you’ll get